Splenda: Energy (caloric) content

 The energy content of a single-serving (1 g packet) of Splenda is 3.36 kcal, which is 31% of a single-serving (2.8 g packet) of granulated sugar (10.8 kcal).
-In the United States, it is legally labelled "zero calories"; U.S. FDA regulations allow this "if the food contains less than 5 Calories per reference amount customarily consumed and per labeled serving".
+In the United States, it is legally labelled "zero calories"; U.S. FDA regulations allow this "if the food contains fewer than 5 Calories per reference amount customarily consumed and per labeled serving".
 Splenda powder consists of predominantly fillers as bulking agents – dextrose and maltodextrin.
 Sucralose content is about 1.1% and remainder is bulking agents.

 Cooking

 Unlike other artificial sweeteners, sucralose is heat-stable up to 450 °F (232 °C), so Splenda can be used as a replacement for table sugar in cooking and baking, and there are Splenda products packaged specifically for this purpose.
 In product testing by Cook's Illustrated, the major drawback to cooking with Splenda was found to be that it does not produce the browning or caramelization the way table sugar does.
 However, Cook's Illustrated also found that desserts baked with Splenda were "lacking the artificial flavors that just about every other sugar substitute brings with it."